elrhedda/dbjobs-chrome-ext/README.md

 # dbjobs-chrome-ext
-A Chrome extension that opens [DBWorld](https://research.cs.wisc.edu/dbworld/browse.html) with job annoncements only.
+A Chrome extension that opens [DBWorld](https://research.cs.wisc.edu/dbworld/browse.html) with job announcements only.